Chart Color Schemes

 Karnup features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 85.6% of all households, including 46.8% couples with children, 26.3% couples without children, and 12.2% single parent families.
-Non-family households account for 14.4%, with lone person households at 13.1% and group households making up 1.1%.
-The median household size is 3.0 people, larger than the Greater Perth average of 2.6.
+Family households dominate at 85.6% of all households, comprising 46.8% couples with children, 26.3% couples without children, and 12.2% single parent families.
+Non-family households make up the remaining 14.4%, with lone person households at 13.1% and group households comprising 1.1% of the total.
+The median household size of 3.0 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households